 Ferré’s visual language takes shape from her intimate relationship to her medium.
 She keeps physically close to her artworks by involving her whole body in her process.
 Ferré does not stand in front of her canvases while working.
 Instead, she opts to lay her artworks on the floor, crouching over each one.
-Working alla prima, she uses oil sticks in ample energised gestures and directly applies the material with her hands, disposing of brushes in order to create a completely unmediated relationship to the material.
+Through her study of ecology, Ferré became increasingly aware of the environmental damage that is caused from the solvents in oil painting.
+Wanting to be part of the solution, the artist instead uses oil sticks in ample energised gestures.
+Working alla prima, Ferré applies the material directly with her hands, disposing of brushes in order to create a completely unmediated relationship to the material.
 Ferré savours the sensuousness of the oil medium, using her fingers to blend the creamy viscous material onto each canvas.
 The strong scent of natural beeswax and linseed oil that emanates from the oil sticks introduces a multi-sensory aspect to Morphogenesis, which is enhanced by the use of sound throughout.

 Morphogenesis is not only inspired by research of ecology and biology, it also speculates on what our relationship to the natural world could be.
 Seemingly separated from the wilderness in her urban Parisian studio, Ferré uses a deeply material imagination to conjure wilder environments to her canvases.
 Her abstract visual language draws attention to less tangible living things, conveying an acute awareness of natural processes and microscopic encounters that are invisible to the naked eye but are, nonetheless, ever-present.
 Germination, vegetal growth, theories of plant sentience and the imperceptible exchanges between microorganisms are a source of fascination for Ferré.
 An awareness of the unseen, yet crucial, workings of the vegetal world allows Ferré to imagine and create vibrant landscapes that buzz with heterogeneous lifeforms in the midst of an urban environment.